mxsjoberg/michaelsjoberg.com/public/programming/particle-swarm-optimization.md

     return position
 ```

-#### Updating local and global best
+### <a name="1.3" class="anchor"></a> [Updating local and global best](#1.3)

-The local and global best is updated if the current position gives a better error (cost) than the previous best.
+The local and global best positions are updated if the current position gives a better error (cost) than the previous.

-The below function moves the swarm of particles through one iteration.
-It takes four arguments, `f`, which is the cost function to be minimized, `swarm`, which is the list of particles, `bounds`, which adds constraints the search space, and `global_best` and `global_pos`, which are the best error and position found so far by all particles.
+The `iterate_swarm` function moves the swarm of particles through one iteration.
+It takes four arguments, `f`, which is the cost function to be minimized, `swarm`, which is the list of particles, `bounds`, which adds constraints to the search space, and `global_best` and `global_pos`, which are the best error and position found so far by all particles.

 ```python
 def iterate_swarm(f, swarm, bounds=None, global_best=-1, global_pos=-1):